Paddle Billing

 Limited-time discounts can only be used up until a certain date.
 They have an expiry date and cannot be redeemed after the expiry date.
 They're ideal for running limited-time promotions, like Black Friday or holiday sales.

-Head to Dashboard > Catalog > Discounts and click New discount, or edit an existing discount using the menu next to the discount in the list.
+Head to Paddle > Catalog > Discounts and click New discount, or edit an existing discount using the menu next to the discount in the list.

 Fill out the details to create or edit your discount.